Arms and the Girl: Plot

-As described in a film magazine, during August 1914 Ruth Sherwood (Burke), an American traveling through Belgium with her parents, is left behind in Beaupre while sending a message to her fiancé in Paris.
+As described in a film magazine, during August 1914 Ruth Sherwood, an American traveling through Belgium with her parents, is left behind in Beaupre while sending a message to her fiancé in Paris.
 She is compelled to seek shelter at the Hotel Tete d'Or as there are no more trains that day.
 Here she meets another American, Wilfred Ferrers.
-Ruth's passport is stolen by Olga Karnovitch (Bates), a Russian spy, who leaves her Russian passport in Ruth's hands.
+Ruth's passport is stolen by Olga Karnovitch, a Russian spy, who leaves her Russian passport in Ruth's hands.

 The town is invaded by Germans who are headed towards Paris, and they make the inn their headquarters.
 Ferrers is discovered destroying the Russian passport and is ordered to be shot at once.
 Ruth comes to his assistance by claiming that he is her fiancé.
 The German officer is skeptical, and he orders that they be married at once.
 The ceremony is held beneath the upheld swords of the Germans, and an embarrassing night follows as the couple retire to their room.
-Ferrers overcomes the sentinel at their door, dons his uniform, and forces the General (Trimble) at the point of a gun to give them a pass to get through the German lines into France.
+Ferrers overcomes the sentinel at their door, dons his uniform, and forces the General at the point of a gun to give them a pass to get through the German lines into France.

-In the meantime, Jack Martin (David), Ruth's fiancé, arrives, but she says that he is her chauffeur.
+In the meantime, Jack Martin, Ruth's fiancé, arrives, but she says that he is her chauffeur.
 Ferrers gives Jack the pass, but Ruth refuses to leave Ferrers, having fallen in love with her "husband."
 The Germans receive orders to move on and as Ferrers enters the inn to urge Ruth to depart at once, he is shot by the outraged General.
 Ruth borrows a smock from the innkeeper and with Ferrers makes her escape across the border into France.